binerogroup/documentation/compute/shelving-an-instance.rst

 .. tip::

-   Shelving also works for our GPU and NVMe based flavors.
+   Shelving also works for our NVMe based flavors.

 .. note::